 To be eligible to participate in this mini-term, the student must:

-Successfully have completed two courses at Union College the term before their term abroad program.
+- Successfully have completed two courses at Union College the term before their term abroad program.
+First year students may be accepted pending satisfactory completion of Fall Term.

 (For specific dates, contact the International Programs Office, Old Chapel, Third Floor.)